AC12-code/CeADAR-Fullstack-project/README.md

 9) All the services frontend ,backend,database are run using Docker containers on Docker desktop.(#Docker desktop should be installed on the system)

-10) If running for the first time use command docker-compose up --build on vscode terminal.
-If not the first time use command docker-compose up.
+10) If running for the first time use command **docker-compose up --build** on vscode terminal.
+If not the first time use command **docker-compose up**.

 11) After the containers are up and running you can see their running status on docker desktop like this
  ![docker](https://github.com/user-attachments/assets/89526399-611e-4f9c-97ba-b7b888b12500)

 12) To debug issues in any container you can debug by checking the logs.
 If no issues  you can access the frontend and backend through the designation API urls.

 To summarise this was great project and I got to learn many new things.
-The project has scope of improvement and I am sure with more practice and guidance I can definately improve it.
+The project has scope for improvement and I am sure with more practice and guidance I can definately improve it.

 Thank You.